Now Accepting Volunteers for 2019

-WIESCO returns to Šiauliai for the seventh consecutive year and we’d like to have you join us for a very enriching and fun experience!
+WIESCO returns to Siauliai for its seventh year, and you're invited to join us for a fun and enriching experience!

-The school facilities are excellent and there is plenty of space for teaching as well as for a variety of activities.
+The school facilities are excellent, with plenty of space for teaching as well as for a variety of activities.
 The school is located in the center of town near many museums, cultural activities, restaurants, and shopping.
-The famous “Hill of Crosses” is just outside the city.

 Please check back regularly for details.

 Volunteers must arrive in Riga, Latvia by 3:00 PM on Sunday, June 23, 2019.
 Transportation will be provided from Riga to Siauliai.